Classroom games are often based games we all played as kids and then adapted to ESL / EFL learning by adding a language target.

 The setup is easy:

-- Give each student a copy of the Battleship PDF located below.
-(Click Here!)
+Give each student a copy of a Battleship game board.

 Playing Battleship is just as easy:

 Students take turns asking “Do you like _______?“.

 If the answer is “No” write an “X” in the corresponding square to indicate a miss.
 Sometimes it’s a little confusing for kids if they have to answer “No” about something they really like.
 Make sure to clarify that “Yes” and “No” are only related to the Battleship’s location.